knative/serving/community/REVIEWING.md

 where ### is the PR number.

-3. You'll see one or more numbered directories, the highest number is the latest test execution (called "build" by prow).
+3. You'll see one or more numbered directories, the highest number is the latest test execution (called "build" by Prow).

 4. The raw test log is the text file named `build-log.txt` inside each numbered directory.